simon-ritchie/apysc/docstring_markdowns/apysc/_event/mouse_up_interface.md

 ### `_initialize_mouse_up_handlers_if_not_initialized` method docstring

-Initialize _mouse_up_handlers attribute if it is not initialized yet.
+Initialize _mouse_up_handlers attribute if this instance does not initialize it yet.

 ### `mouseup` method docstring